Steven Schumacher: Plymouth Argyle

 On 5 June 2019, Lowe brought Schumacher with him upon leaving Bury to become Plymouth Argyle manager, with Schumacher appointed as his assistant manager.
 By the time he joined the club, Schumacher only just received his UEFA Pro License A. Together with Lowe, Schumacher's contributions helped Plymouth Argyle to a third-place finish and an immediate return to League One in a season interrupted by the COVID-19 pandemic in the United Kingdom.

 On 7 December 2021, following the departure of Lowe in order to take a job at Preston North End, Schumacher was swiftly appointed manager of Plymouth Argyle.
 A day later, his first match ended in a 1–1 draw against Milton Keynes Dons.
-In just his tenth match as a manager, Schumacher took charge of Argyle as they narrowly lost 2–1 in extra time in the FA Cup 4th round to reigning European Champions Chelsea.
+In just his tenth match as a manager, Schumacher took charge of Argyle as they narrowly lost 2–1 in extra time in the FA Cup fourth round to reigning European Champions Chelsea.
 Argyle's fine early form under Schumacher saw the club record six straight wins in March 2022 without conceding a single goal, the best defensive record at the club since 2005.
 This impressive run of form saw Schumacher awarded the EFL League One Manager of the Month award for March.
 The season ultimately ended in disappointment as a 5–0 home defeat to Milton Keynes Dons on the final day of the season saw Plymouth drop out of the play-off places.

 An impressive start to the 2022–23 season saw Plymouth sitting top of the league at the end of September.
-Having won three out of four of the matches, including a victory over fellow promotion hopefuls Ipswich Town, Schumacher was awarded the Manager of the Month award for September with his attacker Morgan Whittaker winning the Player of the Month award for the same month.
+Having won three out of four of the matches, including a victory over fellow promotion hopefuls Ipswich Town, Schumacher was awarded the Manager of the Month award for September.
 Schumacher won the award for a second consecutive month after another unbeaten month that kept Plymouth top of the league.
+Schumacher led Plymouth to the EFL Trophy final but lost 4–0 to Bolton Wanderers.
+At the end of April, Plymouth secured promotion to the Championship after 13 years away.
+A week later, Plymouth secured the League One title on the final day of the season with a 3–1 victory away at Port Vale, winning 101 points in total.
+He was also named as the League One Manager of the Year.

+Stoke City

+On 19 December 2023, Schumacher was appointed head coach at Championship club Stoke City on a three-and-a-half-year contract.
+He was also joined by his coaching staff of Darren Behcet, Peter Cavanagh and Mark Hughes.
+His first match in charge was a goalless draw against Millwall on 23 December 2023.
+Stoke secured Championship survival in 2023–24, finishing 17th.
+On 16 September 2024, after two wins from the first five games of the 2024–25 season, Schumacher was dismissed.

+Bolton Wanderers

+On 30 January 2025, Schumacher was appointed head coach of League One club Bolton Wanderers on a three-and-a-half year contract.